8BitRain/Payper/README.md

 react-native run-ios
 ```

-## Installation Troubleshooting
-* If a non-existent node module error is thrown, run `npm install --save node-module-name`.

 ## Contributing
-1. Fork it!
+1. Fork it
 2. Create your branch: `git checkout -b yung-branch`
 3. Commit your changes: `git commit -am 'Changed a lil somethin'`
 4. Push to the branch: `git push origin yung-branch`
 5. Submit a pull request or leave it & merge later

+## Troubleshooting
+* If a non-existent node module error is thrown, run `npm install --save node-module-name`.

 ## The Team
 | Front end (💣)       | Back end | Multi-purpose Gurus |